-Sacks ruminates on friendships, relationships and being loyal to a necessary Sabbath.
-Most of all Gratitude is a warm extension of the most important parts of a man who, despite a terminal cancer prognosis, finds joy and peace in remembering a life fully-lived and a need to “work until the end.”
+Sack’s Gratitude, similarly, is a warm extension of the most important parts of a man who, despite a terminal cancer prognosis, finds joy and peace in remembering a life fully-lived and a need to “work until the end.”

-Many writers and thinkers have gifted us written views from old age, including British novelist Penelope Lively’s thoughtful reflections on memory and Leonard Cohen’s collection of mournful, hopeful poems in his Book of Longing.
+Many writers and thinkers have gifted us written views from the purple-shadowed lands, including British novelist Penelope Lively’s thoughtful reflections on memory and Leonard Cohen’s collection of mournful, hopeful poems in his Book of Longing.
 There is abounding life, yet.